How to unblock an email on Gmail: 3 steps only (all devices)

 Can I unblock without the original email?

 Yes.
 Even if you no longer have the sender’s old messages, you can still unblock them by going to Settings → Filters and Blocked Addresses on desktop.
-There you’ll find the full list of blocked addresses and can remove them.
+There you’ll find the full list of blocked profile entries.
+You can remove any profile from this list.

 Why do unblocked emails still go to Spam?